AndresOrozcoDev/journey_builder_react_challenge/README.md

 ## 🧠 Descripción

-**Journey Builder** es una aplicación interactiva para visualizar y gestionar relaciones de *prefill* entre formularios dentro de un flujo tipo *wizard*, representado como un **grafo dirigido acíclico (DAG)**.
+**Journey Builder** is an interactive application for visualizing and managing *prefill* relationships between forms within a wizard-like flow, represented as a **Directed Acyclic Graph (DAG)**.

-Esta herramienta permite:
+This tool allows you to:

-- Ver todos los formularios y sus campos.
+- View all forms and their fields.
-- Detectar automáticamente campos con prefill configurado desde otro formulario.
+- Automatically detect fields with prefill configured from another form.
-- Configurar o modificar relaciones de prefill válidas.
+- Configure or modify valid prefill relationships.
-- Asegurar que los formularios seleccionables como prefill estén correctamente conectados en el grafo.
+- Ensure that forms selectable as prefill sources are properly connected in the graph.

 ---

-## ⚙️ Funcionalidad del grafo
+## ⚙️ Graph Functionality

-- Los formularios están representados como nodos (`nodes`) con conexiones (`edges`).
+- Forms are represented as nodes (`nodes`) with connections (`edges`).
-- Solo se permiten relaciones de prefill desde formularios **antecesores** en el grafo (no cualquiera).
+- Prefill relationships are only allowed from **antecesores** forms in the graph (not just any form).
-- `graph.ts` contiene funciones clave como:
+- `graph.ts` contains key functions such as:
-  - `getFormFieldsWithPrefill(graph)` → devuelve la tabla de campos con posibles relaciones de prefill.
+  - `getFormFieldsWithPrefill(graph)` → returns the table of fields with possible prefill relationships.
-  - `getUpstreamFormsWithFields(formId)` → devuelve formularios válidos que pueden hacer prefill en el actual.
+  - `getUpstreamFormsWithFields(formId)` → returns valid forms that can prefill the current one.

 ---